Voluntary Evacuation Orders For Bond Fire Burn Area

 The order comes after the National Weather Service declared a flash flood warning in the Bond Fire burn area from Dec.
 29, 10 a.m. to Dec.
 30, 4 p.m.

-Canyon entrances will be under soft road closures at the same time as the evacuation ordersREAD MORE: Police Identify Alleged Gunman In Sunset Beach Shooting
+Canyon entrances will be under soft road closures at the same time as the evacuation ordersREAD MORE: Stormy Weather Returning With Rain, Snow; Voluntary Evacuations Warnings In Place In OC

 This will be the third evacuation order this month for the residents in the area.
 Officials recommend all residents prepare and evacuate before the order goes into effect.